VTDA-Group/extrabol/paper/paper.md

 Finally, `extrabol` produces several output files.
 We provide the blackbody temperature, radius and luminosity as a function of time.
 We additionally provide plots for quick analysis. \autoref{fig:example} below shows an example of three output plots from extrabol.

 ![Example output plots of extrabol for SN 2010bc[@villar2020superraenn].
-From left to right: interpolated light curve, blackbody radius and temperature evolution, and blackbody bolometric light curve .\label{fig:example}{ width=150% }](Figure_1.png)
+From left to right: interpolated light curve, blackbody radius and temperature evolution, and blackbody bolometric light curve .\label{fig:example}](Figure_1.png){ width=120% }

 # Statement of need